Princesseuh/astro-social-images/Docs.md

 ## globalOption

 An object containing parameters that are not necessarily related to the current image being generated and could be shared among your images.
+When used directly in Javascript, this is the second argument of `generateSocialImage`.
 It has the following parameters:

 ### outputDir